felixlu/awesome-stars/topics.md

 ## hacktoberfest

+- [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.
 - [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.
 - [hoppscotch/proxyscotch](https://github.com/hoppscotch/proxyscotch) - 📡 A simple proxy server created for https://hoppscotch.io
 - [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool